xyproto/permissionbolt/README.md

 type permissionHandler struct {
 	// perm is a Permissions structure that can be used to deny requests
-	// and aquire the UserState.
+	// and acquire the UserState.
 By using `pinterface.IPermissions` instead
 	// of `*permissionbolt.Permissions`, the code is compatible with not only
 	// `permissionbolt`, but also other modules that uses other database
 	// backends, like `permissions2` which uses Redis.